ismailkoussa/final-project/Draft.md

 # About project
+## About website
+This is a website for a local beverage institution **Koussa**.
+It uses Flask's library
+It contains a main page, a page for registering an account, another for login, another for buying items,
+another for a bill, and the last for displaying error messages.

 ## How to run the project
-This project uses Flask, which is a python library, so make sure to install python and flask before you try to run this project, follow the link in below to install python and flask on both windows and linux
+This project uses Flask, which is a Python library, so make sure to install Python and Flask before you try to run this project, follow the link in below to install Python and Flask on both windows and linux

 [install python](https://www.python.org/downloads/)